Baltoli/project-docs/notes/log.md

   itself that is checked by the consumer of the pass afterwards.
 * Realised that my pass construction interface isn't quite right, and I need to actually give an `Automata`.

+## 18/1/2017

+* Rewired stuff to pass an `Automaton` instance into the LLVM pass so that the argument information can be accessed.
+* Run into a problem with how arguments are stored on an `Automaton` - need to recurse down into subautomata.
+* Worked it out so that the LLVM pass can be given the argument list from the subautomata.
+In the future (i.e. when thinking about generic analysis), it will be useful to work out a way of extracting the argument vector from an automaton's subautomata more generally.
+Given that each has an index, I can see it being possible via a subautomata walking approach.
+* Implemented the first actual static analysis of the project!
+I can now check `acq_rel` assertions to make sure that on every call path in the bounds, calls to the acquire and release functions *only* use the variable named in the assertion.